-This savory, easy beet feta salad with garlicky crispy walnuts takes no more than ten minutes to put together using using beets cooked in the Instant Pot (or even faster, the packaged cooked beets you can buy).
+This savory, easy beet feta salad with garlicky crispy walnuts takes no more than ten minutes to put together using beets cooked in the Instant Pot (or even faster, packaged pre-cooked beets).
 To me, it’s the perfect and colorful combo of the earthiness of the beets plus salty and sour notes.

 I enjoy beets, whether red, gold or chioggia.
 I particularly like to serve beets with any meal containing meat.
 Beets contain naturally occurring hydrochloric acid, the same acid we produce in our stomachs that helps us digest animal proteins, and is often sold as betaine.
 It’s is a great natural digestive aid.

 Beets are great raw, such as when grated onto a salad.
 I like to use all three kinds of beets for this (stay tuned for recipe) when the chioggias are in season in the fall.

 Of course beets can be cooked in several ways.

 Sometimes I roast beets, as with my Roasted Beets and Rutabagas, and serve them as a side dish.
 They are delicious any time, even as a snack.
 If you have roasted some beets, they’d be great with this dressing.

 why use the Instant Pot for the beets?